jamis/jamis.github.io/_posts/2014-06-09-bitter-roots-growing-tree.md

 "What a surprise," Fergus said, grinning viciously.

 Basil leaned forward and looked between the two other men.
 "Now, now," he said placatingly. &ldquo;It's really not so bad.
 Basically, the Growing Tree algorithm works by first planting a 'seed'---the location from which you will start 'growing' your maze.
 We'll put that starting location---that seed---into a list.
-It'll be the only thing in the list at first, but each pass through the algorithm will grow the 'tree' a little bit by inspecting one the locations in the list, selecting a new location right next to it, and then adding that new location to the list, too.
+It'll be the only thing in the list at first, but each pass through the algorithm will grow the 'tree' a little bit by inspecting one of the locations in the list, selecting a new location right next to it, and then adding that new location to the list, too.

 {% include figure.html width="300" height="253" image="003-growing-tree.jpg" alt="Growing tree algorithm" %}